Policies and information

-Our designated safeguarding officer is Sue Hornby (Head teacher).
-If you have any safeguarding concerns about a student, member of staff or volunteer please speak to Sue or Jackie Penfold our deputy safeguarding officer at the Hanley site.
+Our Designated Safeguarding Lead is Sue Hornby (Head teacher).
+If you have any safeguarding concerns about a student, member of staff or volunteer please speak to Sue Hornby or Kath Barclay our Deputy Safeguarding Lead at the Hanley site.

-If you have any concerns at the Business Centre please speak to Neil Hornby or Vicky Gundersen.
+If you have any concerns at the Business Centre please speak to Neil Hornby or Vicky Gundersen Deputy Safeguarding Leads.

-For further information please view our full policy, this is in line with latest safeguarding guidance including the Keeping Children Safe in Education Sept 19: SAFEGUARDING CHILDREN POLICY Mar 20 (Link currently being updated with Government guidance September 2020)
+For further information please view our full Child Protection and Safeguarding Policy, this is in line with latest safeguarding guidance including the Keeping Children Safe in Education Sept 23

 The Bridge School have a detailed range of risk assessments for the premises and activities and outings undertaken.

 Both sites have health and safety officers.
-Should you have any concerns please report them to the health and safety officers advertised in reception or speak to Sue Hornby and Neil Hornby.
+Should you have any concerns please report them to the health and safety officers advertised in reception or speak to Sue Hornby or Neil Hornby.

-For further information see the Health and Safety Policy and Risk Assessment Policy click here
+For further information click on each of these Health and Safety Policies and Risk Assessments.